Deputy Director HHSA - Public Health Nursing

 Se buscan personas bilingües en inglés y español.
 Para recibir una solicitud en español, llame a Recursos Humanos al 234-6600.

 The current vacancy is in Health & Human Services Agency - Public Health Nursing, Ukiah.
-The list developed from this recruitment will be used for a limited period to fill open and promotional, regular full-time, and part-time positions throughout the County, should they occur.
+The list developed from this recruitment will be used for a limited period to fill open and promotional, regular full-time, and part-time positions, should they occur.

 Job Requirements and Minimum Qualifications